BackupNerd/Backup-Scripts/README.md

 CleanupArchive.ps1

 	Script to clean all archive sessions older than X months.
-	Optionally, check for existing Archive rules and/or create new Archive rules in no active rules are found.
+	Optionally, check for existing Archive rules and/or create new Archive rules if no active archive rules are found.

 CustomBackupThrottle.ps1